Pogs2004/WeeWX-WXSim-Export/README.md

 # WeeWX-WXSim-Export
-Exports a rolling monthly log for import into Thomas J. Ehrensperger's WXSim via WXMate
+Exports a rolling monthly log from WeeWX for import into Thomas J. Ehrensperger's WXSim forecast modelling application via WXMate.